How Do Couples Therapists Use Cognitive Behavioral Therapy?

 Many people have trouble wrapping their minds around what it means to consider a couple as a unique entity.
 What you need to remember is that you and your partner have characteristics and interactions as a couple that you may or may not have as two individuals.

 For example, each of you might be very career-minded.
 On the other hand, when you're functioning as a couple, you might be more fun-oriented.
-Or, you might work together to advance a shared business.
 Either way, the couple made up of you and your partner can easily be different in type or degree from each of you as individuals.

 You may speak in therapy as a part of a couple, or you might speak regarding your individuality.
 You might work together to change unhelpful patterns of behavior the two of you have developed.
 You might also do homework on your own to address your behaviors so that you're not contributing to problems between you.
 Regardless, each entity will need to put in the work for quantifiable changes to be made.